haskell/haddock/doc/invoking.rst

     :option:`-i` or :option:`--read-interface`).
 This is used to generate a single contents and/or index for multiple sets of Haddock documentation.

-.. option:: --ignore-all-exports

-    Causes Haddock to behave as if every module has the ``ignore-exports`` attribute (:ref:`module-attrs`).
-This might be useful for generating implementation documentation rather than interface
-    documentation, for example.

 .. option:: --hide <module>

     Causes Haddock to behave as if module module has the ``hide``